Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

   ```
         {
+            "title": "Submission Limit",
+            "type": "FileCheck",
             "max_submissions": 20,
             "penalty": -0.1,
-            "points": -5,
+            "points": -5
-            "title": "Submission Limit",
-            "type": "FileCheck"
         }
    ```

    You may adjust this limit by pasting this syntax into your config.json and adjusting the parameters.
+The student is allowed `max_submissions` penalty-free submissions.
+After that, they will be charged `penalty` points per additional submission.
+The maximum penalty is set with the `points` parameter.
 For example:

    [Hidden Test Case configuration with customized Submission Limit](https://github.com/Submitty/Submitty/blob/master/more_autograding_examples/cpp_hidden_tests/config/config.json)